“Are you sure you have PTSD, you look normal to me?”

 “It’s not like you were at war or anything, how can you have PTSD?”

-These are all real things that were said to me by my family members when I would discuss my past in domestic violence.
-Crazy right?
+These are all real things that were said to me by my “family & friends” when I would discuss the PTSD symptoms I would feel after dealing with domestic violence.

-This is what I was told after I had shared with them my loss of memory, constant paranoia, reoccurring nightmares, anxiety, panic attacks, lack of concentration, and how I thought I was experiencing slight PTSD.
+This is what I was told after I had shared with them my loss of memory, constant paranoia, reoccurring nightmares, anxiety, panic attacks, lack of concentration, and many other post traumatic stress disorder symptoms.

 “That’s (referring to my domestic violence abuse) not traumatic enough”